About Dr Walker

 Dr Walker has completed extensive training in hair restoration surgery at the Saifi Hair Transplant Clinic and American Hair Transplant Center in Poland.

-He received one-on-one training with Dr Marwan Saifi, an experienced hair transplant surgeon and diplomate of both the American and International Board of Hair Restoration Surgery, Fellow of the International Society of Hair Restoration Surgery and Fellowship Training Programme Director.
+He received one-on-one training with Dr Marwan Saifi, an experienced hair transplant surgeon, Diplomate of the American Board of Hair Restoration Surgery, Fellow of the International Society of Hair Restoration Surgery and Fellowship Training Programme Director.

 Dr Walker has been trained in both FUE and FUT techniques of hair transplant surgery and specialises in the newer technique of FUE.

 Dr Walker is attending the International Society of Hair Restoration World Congress and World Live Surgery Workshop as a resident physician and he has completed the CRLAB Live Trichology and CNC Workshop at their academy centre in Poland.